coap-security/coap-ace-poc-overview/README.md

   For example, CORECONF (NETCONF / YANG for constrained devices) involves a library discovery step built on (and in parallel to) RFC6690 based discovery.

-* All the above discovery mechanisms are only applicable once a device has been paired.
+* All the above discovery mechanisms are only applicable once a device has been connected.

   Expressing available CoAP services, the applicable AS